Conferences, seminars and workshops

 Officina Emilia.

-of the Department of Economics Marco Biagi, University of Modena Reggio Emilia.
+Since 2014, Metalnet is a Laboratory of the Research Centre for the Analysis of Public Policies - CAPP of the Department of Economics Marco Biagi, University of Modena Reggio Emilia.

-In 2016, Metalnet started a reserch activity on the automotive industry's production chain, carried out in collaboration with the
+In 2016, Metalnet started a reserch activity on the automotive industry's production chain, carried out in collaboration with the Center for Automotive Mobility and Innovation CAMI , of the University of Venice "Ca’ Foscari".

-associated with research groups in Italy and abroad that collaborate to refine tools and models for the analysis of the production structure.
+Metalnet carries out research activities that also involve students and trainees, and is associated with research groups in Italy and abroad that collaborate to refine tools and models for the analysis of the production structure.